lazermann111/waterfillSimulator/README.md

 # Waterfill simulator
-Simulator of rain filling pits in landscape, with coll ASCII graphics:)
+Simulator of rain filling pits in landscape, with coщl ASCII graphics:)